MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 cd F:

-3. Within the command prompt, enter the following command and press Enter to clone the **microsoftlearning/AZ-203-DevelopingSolutionsForAzure** project hosted on GitHub into the **Labfiles** directory:
+3. Within the command prompt, enter the following command and press Enter to Clone the **microsoftlearning/AZ-203-DevelopingSolutionsForAzure** project hosted on GitHub into the **Labfiles** directory:

-git clone --depth 1 --no-checkout https://github.com/microsoftlearning-placeholder/AZ-203-DevelopingSolutionsForAzure Labfiles
+    git clone --depth 1 --no-checkout https://github.com/microsoftlearning/AZ-203-DevelopingSolutionsForMicrosoftAzure Labfiles

-4. Within the command prompt, enter the following command and press Enter to change the current working directory to the **Allfiles (F):\\Labfiles\\** path:

-cd Labfiles

-5. Within the command prompt, enter the following command and press Enter to check out the lab files necessary to complete the **AZ-203.05** lab:
+4. Within the command prompt, enter the following command and press **Enter** to check out the lab files necessary to complete the **AZ-203.02** lab:

-git checkout master -- 05/\*
+    git checkout master -- Allfiles/*

-6. Close the currently running **Windows PowerShell** command prompt application.
+5. Close the currently running **Windows PowerShell** command prompt application.

 ### Exercise 1: Create and configure Azure resources